NetRat/PicasaWebAlbumsSimpleGallery/README.md

 + *pagerBackgroundColor* - Background color of the pager.
 Use value 'transparent' for transparency.

 ## How to embed
 The first step is to copy _PicasaWebAlbumsSimpleGallery.xml_ to your Google Site.
-After that use *Insert - More Gadgets…* when editing the Google Sites page, then select *Add gadget by URL* and copy the following URL into textbox: http://<Your Google Site>/PicasaWebAlbumsSimpleGallery.xml
+After that use **Insert - More Gadgets…** when editing the Google Sites page, then select **Add gadget by URL** and copy the following URL into textbox: _http://YourGoogleSite/PicasaWebAlbumsSimpleGallery.xml_